 It's thought that all of the cannabinoids work together in a synergistic way, kind of like an orchestra.
 Just like all of the instruments are crucial to the overall sound, all of cannabinoids need to be present for its greatest potential.
 You'll also hear this referred to as whole plant therapy or full spectrum on products.

 Terpenes or "terps" for short occurs naturally in many plants and is what gives them their unique aroma and flavour.
-Cannabis strains have a terpene profile that gives that strain its signature taste and smell.
+Cannabis cultivars have a terpene profile that gives that cultivar its signature taste and smell.
 However terpenes play a bigger role than just smell and taste, they have health benefits as well.
-Terpenes are believed to be a crucial player in the entourage effect and aids in the role of that strains effects such as appetite, pain and mood.
+Terpenes are believed to be a crucial player in the entourage effect and aids in the role of that cultivar's effects such as appetite, pain and mood.
 Visit our page Terpenes Explained to learn more.

 Cannabis is safe